joncamfield/satcommthreats/en.md

 ## Communication Interception

-Similarly to the device geo-location options, interception of satellite comms has a range of technical options as well as legal pathways.
+Similarly to the device geo-location options, interception of satellite communication has a range of technical options as well as legal pathways.
+Interception can take place nearby using ground-based equipment, by using commercial and private satellite options, and by intercepting the signal from the satellite back down to its earthstation or even by way of other satellites.
+Further, a small number of nations have the ability to position satellites alongside (“co-orbital”) popular communication satellites to eavesdrop on communications to/from that satellite.
+While this is very rare and much more likely focused on military/defense outcomes, there are many similarly capable commercial options.

 Sadly, research to date has revealed that the baseline security of the communication is not a priority for providers or the standards-setting bodies.

-"Modern satellite phones encrypt voice traffic to prevent eavesdropping.
-It's that modern GMR-2 algorithm that was the focus of the research, given that it's used in most satellite phones today. […] The end result was that encrypted data could be cracked in a fraction of a second.
-"This again demonstrates that there exists serious security flaws in the GMR-2 cipher, and it is crucial for service providers to upgrade the cryptographic modules of the system in order to provide confidential communication," said the researchers."<br /> -- *Whittaker, Zack  (July 6 2017) [New attack can now decrypt satellite phone calls in "real time"](https://www.zdnet.com/article/encryption-satellite-phones-unscramble-attack-research/) ZDNet.*
-{: .notice}

-More on the 2012 attack from a cryptanalysis/standard viewpoint :

-"[E]avesdropping on satellite communications is (in principle) easier than eavesdropping on cellular signals.
-That’s because satellite ‘spot beams’ cover relatively broad geographic territories (Thuraya’s are 600km on average).
-So you don’t just have to worry about eavesdropping by your neighbor, you have to worry about eavesdropping by neighboring countries."<br /> -- *Green, Matthew  (February 5 2012) [Satellite phone encryption is terrible.
-Anyone surprised?](https://blog.cryptographyengineering.com/2012/02/05/sattelite-phone-encryption-is-terrible/) Cryptography Engineering.*
-{: .notice}
+This means that without additional encryption, basic satellite communication is both insecure and easy to passively monitor.

 ### Mitigations